Sonata for clarinet and bassoon

-The Sonate pour clarinette et basson (Sonata for clarinet and bassoon), FP 32a, is a piece of chamber music composed by Francis Poulenc in 1922.
+The Sonata for clarinet and bassoon (Sonate pour clarinette et basson), FP 32a, is a piece of chamber music composed by Francis Poulenc.

-Composition

 This sonata is the third work of chamber music of the composer after the sonata for two clarinets and the sonata for piano, 4 hands (FP 8).

-It was written between August and October 1922 at the same time as the Sonata for horn, trumpet and trombone (FP 33).
+It was written between August and October 1922 at the same time as the Sonata for horn, trumpet and trombone (FP 33) and premiered by the clarinettist Louis Cahuzac at the Théâtre des Champs-Élysées in Paris on 4 January 1923 at a Satie-Poulenc concert organized by Jean Wiener.
+Poulenc revised the work in 1945.

-The work was dedicated "to Madame Audrey Parr".
-The composer revised the work in 1945.
+The sonata is dedicated "to Madame Audrey Parr".
+A typical performance lasts about 7 to 8 minutes.

 Structure

-Its total execution time is approximately 7 to 8 minutes.
 Like most of the composer's chamber music pieces, with the exception of the Cello Sonata, the sonata for clarinet and bassoon has three short movements: